Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) in the case of a general meeting—a Member elected by the other Members present; or

-   2. in the case of a Committee meeting—a Committee member elected by the other Committee members present.
+   b) in the case of a Committee meeting—a Committee member elected by the other Committee members present.

 ### 47. Secretary